 So the negativity-positivity spectrum houses all emotional states and all potential emotional “performances”, but our current repertoire only includes some of these.

-And this repertoire of emotional states and behaviors typically has a starting point and an ending point, in terms of their level of negativity or positivity.
-In other words, these behaviors are mostly “packed together” in a set of “continuous” emotional states.
+And this repertoire of emotional states and behaviors typically has a starting point and an ending point, in terms of their “level” or “degree” of negativity or positivity.
+In other words, these feelings and behaviors are mostly “packed together” in a set of “continuous” states.

 What I mean by this is that these emotional states are not extremely “spread out” along the negativity-positivity spectrum.
 Rather, they are somewhat confined, sort of “glued together, to form a continuous group.

-So our current emotional range, then, is a “block” of individual, “neighbouring” emotional states and behaviors, that we currently are practicing more or less regularly.
+So our current emotional range, then, is a “block” of individual, “neighboring” emotional states and behaviors, that we are practicing more or less regularly.

-This situation is described in the three first examples (in blue).
-In all of these cases, we have a continuous, unbroken, solid “block”, with a distinct minimum value and a likewise distinct maximum value.
+Three examples of different emotional ranges can be seen in the figure below.
+In each of these cases, we have a continuous, unbroken, solid “block”, with a distinct minimum value and a likewise distinct maximum value.

-To illustrate something that I would not regard as an “emotional range” in its cleanest variant, I am also providing another, fourth example (in red, at the very bottom in the above figure).
+To illustrate something that I would not regard as an “emotional range” in its cleanest variant is when, for example, the individual experiences severe mood swings.

-Here we do not have a continuous block of emotional states and behaviors along the negativity-positivity spectrum, but rather a collection of small “puddles” (in red) spread out across the scale.
+In such a situation we do not have a continuous block of emotional states and behaviors along the negativity-positivity spectrum, but rather just two emotional “islands” or “puddles” at the extreme points.